Yankees vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Clarke Schmidt is set to start for the New York Yankees on Tuesday against Jake Burger and the Chicago White Sox.
-First pitch is at 7:05 PM ET at Yankee Stadium.
+The New York Yankees and Chicago White Sox will meet on Wednesday at Yankee Stadium, at 7:05 PM ET, with Gleyber Torres and Luis Robert among those expected to deliver at the plate.

-The White Sox are +145 moneyline underdogs for this matchup with the favored Yankees (-175).
-The contest's over/under has been set at 8.5 runs.
+The White Sox are +115 moneyline underdogs in this matchup with the Yankees (-140).
+The total is 9 runs for this matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.